Code-Institute-Submissions/colmhaugh-GolfShop_JuneResub/README.md

 In the project, for the golf club and user, I used the icons provided by [Font Awesome](https://fontawesome.com/).

 - #### Images
-As was used in the walkthrough project, i used Cloudinary for my Images.
+I collected the images from multiple sites including https://www.halpennygolf.com/.

 - #### Interactive design

-    - The website is basic and has the courses on the header so that they can select an option and can easliy logout.
+    - The website is basic and simple to use for the user.
+Users can navigate the site easily and clearly find what they are looking for.

 <span id="ux-architecture"></span>